The view from the back of AFUMC |

 I Love You Lord (Zoom H2)

-I love You Lord (i-pad - recorded from internet stream) sample 1sample 2
+I love You Lord (i-pad - recorded from internet stream) sample 1, sample 2

 --